jsilll/uni-tuplespace/admin/README.md

-# Tuplespaces - User
+# Tuplespaces - Admin

-This is the user module of the Tuplespaces project.
+This is the admin module of the Tuplespaces project.

-The client depends on the contract module, where the protocol buffers shared between server and client are defined.
-The client needs to know the interface to make remote calls.
+The admin depends on the contract module, where the protocol buffers shared between server and admin are defined.
+The admin needs to know the interface to make remote calls.

 ## Instructions for using Maven